motion-kit/motion-kit/README.md

 If you use RMQ or ProMotion already, you'll find that MotionKit fits right in.
-We designed it to be something that can easily be brought into an existing project, too; it does not extend any base classes (the cross platform support is handled by the [style handlers][handlers]), and it's completely opt-in.
+We designed it to be something that can easily be brought into an existing project, too; it does not extend any base classes, so it's completely opt-in.

 Unlike Teacup, you won't have your styles reapplied due to orientation changes, but it's *really* easy to set that up, as you'll see.
+Or, use AutoLayout (the DSL is better than Teacup's, I think) and you'll get orientation changes for free!

 Big thanks to everyone who contributed on this project!
 I hope it serves you as well as Teacup, and for even longer into the future.